petzi53/weblog-notes/content/post/2019/2019-06-02-comments-in-markdown.en.md

 disable_comments: yes
 draft: no
 ---

-In reworking this ` docdock-theme` I wanted to document the reasons for these changes and how it is done.
+In reworking this ` docdock-theme,` I wanted to document the reasons for my changes and how I have done it.
 But I didn't know how to write comments in markdown.
-Searching in `Stack Overflow` I came up the following [solution](https://stackoverflow.com/questions/4823468/comments-in-markdown):
+Searching in `Stack Overflow` I came up with the following [solution](https://stackoverflow.com/questions/4823468/comments-in-markdown):

 ```
 [comment]: # (This is a comment, it will not be included.)